 Founder, HORECA Investment Partners

-Erik founded HORECA Investment Partners, an investment platform exclusively representing a family conglomerate based in Asia.
-HORECA targets investments into the hospitality and real estate sectors, ranging from asset level investments (on a sole basis or through joint-venture agreements) to corporate investments into companies that have strong growth potential.
+HORECA Investment Partners, an investment platform exclusively representing a family conglomerate based in Asia.
+HORECA targets investments into hospitality ranging from real estate, operating platforms to technology start-ups.

 Erik has a strong mix of experience in both the principal investment arena as well as in the transaction advisory space.
 Most recently Erik was responsible for European Capital Markets at JLL Hospitality Group.